vjancik/education/LaTeX/README.md

 ###ITO

+Circuit theory homework submitted in LaTeX for extra points.

+###IUS

 C program documentation written in LaTeX.
 The program the documentation is intended for can be found at [C/IZPProject2](https://github.com/Vixian/education/tree/master/C/IZPProject2).

 ###ITY